-Capital Assets and Debt Administration
+Capital and Right-to-Use Leased Assets and Debt Administration

-Capital assets-The District's investment in capital assets for its governmental activities as of June 30, 2022, amounted to \$108,557,578 (net of accumulated depreciation/amortization).
+Capital and right-to-use leased assets-The District's investment in capital and right-to-use leased assets for its governmental activities as of June 30, 2024, amounted to \$118,737,884 (net of accumulated depreciation/amortization).
 This investment in capital assets includes land, construction in progress, buildings and improvements, land improvements, furniture, equipment and vehicles, and right-to-use leased assets.